NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week7.1"></a>Week 7.1 - Visual Project Presentations
 - In-class presentations of Visual Project

+- Midterm course review
+  - How is the course going for you?
+  - What's working well?
+  - Any changes / suggestions?
+  - Project feedback
+    - Make an artistic / creative statement as well as using the tools
+    - Can you make something that provokes emotions and questions in the audience?
+  - Reading feedback
+    - Write your own opinion / response to the article
+    - Don't summarize the article (we have tools for that)

 #### Homework (due before start of next class - Thursday Mar 7)
 - **Find** an inspirational work using AI for sound/text/code generation
 - **Find** a tool or technique that you would like to use / learn more about / find interesting